LuisEduardoFrias/Ferrous_Study/ferrous_study_web/src/markdowns/home_page.md

 Si sabes programar en un lenguaje dinámicamente tipado, como Python o JavaScript, podrás seguir el ritmo sin problema. language&>es-ES<& language&>en-EN<&
-This is a free Rust course, based on the one developed by the Android team at Google, [comprehensive rust](https://google.github.io/comprehensive-rust/es/index.html).
+This is a free Rust course, based on the course developed by the Android team at Google, [comprehensive rust](https://google.github.io/comprehensive-rust/es/index.html).

 The course covers the full spectrum of Rust, from basic syntax to advanced topics like generics and error handling.